information-sharing-networks/.github/glossary.md

 - Signals are typically self contained - they usually do not require additional out of band information to be made available
 - Signals reduce the need for complex ontologies and reduce semantics leaking over boundaries due to heir more precise/targetted deisgn and footprint
 - The inherent properties in signals permit consuming parties to make their own minds up on whether and how to use them for example whether aggregation or corroboration are necessary
+- Signals may move bi-directionally between any number of entities participating in a network
 - There is low friction/effort in representing an event as a signal
 - A signal may represent part of an event, multiple events or the result of any processing over information or events
 - A signal is typically not a large footprint of raw information